 Writing Support

-The Graduate School offers writing support to graduate students in three ways: one-on-one Writing Fellows, community writing spaces, and workshops and class visits.
+The Graduate School offers three writing services to graduate students: one-on-one Writing Fellows, community writing spaces, and workshops and class visits.

-We also aid faculty through class visits, consultations, and dissertation/thesis support.
+We also collaborate with graduate faculty through class visits, consultations, and dissertation/thesis support.

 Want us to run a mini-retreat or tailored workshop for your class, department, or affinity group?
 E-mail John Hawkins (jchawk2@ilstu.edu) for more information.